mongodb/django-mongodb-backend/docs/topics/queryable-encryption.rst

 .. versionadded:: 5.2.3

-Once you have successfully set up MongoDB Queryable Encryption as described in :doc:`the installation guide </howto/queryable-encryption>`, you can start using encrypted fields in your Django models.
+Once you have successfully set up MongoDB Queryable Encryption as described in :doc:`/howto/queryable-encryption`, you can start using encrypted fields in your Django models.

 Encrypted fields
 ================